|

-Glasgow is one of Europes most important cultural centres, a heady mix of grand Victorian and sensuous art nouveau, and wonderful museums, galleries and concert halls.
+Glasgow is one of Europe's most important cultural centres, a heady mix of grand Victorian and sensuous art nouveau, and wonderful museums, galleries and concert halls.

-for an Art Lover, designed by
+House for an Art Lover, designed by Charles Rennie Mackintosh.

-in 1990, the city has a concentration of art nouveau masterpieces
+For lovers of architecture, the city has a concentration of art nouveau masterpieces

 by design genius Charles Rennie Mackintosh, such as the House